cscorley/Kaleidoscope/README.md

 The test method as the standardized name `runTest` and a pre-defined signature.
 You are free to structure your tests if necessary by introducing additional test methods which can be called from `runSimulator(...)`.
-Please note that the `Simulator` object is the central object in testing.
+Please note that the `Simulator` object is the central object in simulation and testing.
 It e.g. coordinates timing and assertion handling.

 ```cpp
 void runSimulator(Simulator &simulator) {